EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

   // If a previous operation in the chain has thrown an exception, the next
   // operation in the chain is skipped until a catch is called.
   //
-  // Returns this instance if the wrapped value is an error.
-That is, if a
+  // Returns this instance if the wrapped value is an error, that is, if a
   // previous operation has resulted in an error.
   // Returns a new ExceptionHandlerMonad containing the result of the given
   // operation when run on the wrapped value.